 Incorporating more plant foods into your diet:

-Also, taking your time gives you the chance to educate yourself and learn new recipe’s, tips and tricks as you go.
+Anyway, taking your time gives you the chance to educate yourself and learn new recipe’s, tips and tricks as you go.
 It is VERY IMPORTANT you know how to combine foods to get all the nutrients and amino acids you need – otherwise you may end up less healthy than before, and we don’t want that!

 If your’e a beginner and need more in depth reading on this subject you may want to check out this which will help make it easier for you to make this transformation awesome beginner’s guide to plant based eating which will help make it easier for you to make this transformation.

 BEST PLANT BASED PROTEIN FOODS LIST:

-As plant proteins go, let’s start off with the power houses of the plant world.
-Below is a list of the highest ranking protein based plant foods, and their protein value raw, per 100g.
-These can be easily incorporated into any meal or snack, making it easy for you to start making the change as soon as possible.
+As plant proteins go let’s start off with the power houses of the plant world.
+Below is a list of the highest ranking protein based plant foods and their protein value raw per 100g.
+These can be easily incorporated into any meal or snack, making it easy for you to start making the change to a healthier lifestyle as soon as possible.

 Protein amounts per 100 grams: